Professor Andrew Hattersley FMedSci FRS

 The Royal Society GlaxoSmithKline Prize and Lecture is awarded biennially for 'original contributions to medical and veterinary sciences published within ten years from the date of the award'.
 There is no restriction on the nationality of the recipient.

 The medal is of gold and is accompanied by a gift of £2,500.
 The award is normally made to one individual and the winner is called upon to deliver a lecture at the Society.

 The call for nominations is now closed.
 The next call for nominations will open in November 2016.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Biological Sciences Award Committee.
-Nominations are valid for three cycles of consideration with re-nomination possible after one cycle has passed.
+The committee will consider the nomination a maximum of 3 times, before the nomination is retired.
+Re-nomination is possible after 1 round has passed.
 Employees of GlaxoSmithKline are not eligible for the award.